Thanks for all who voted for me, good luck to the two finalists. It's been fun :)

 PhD student in vision science

-Favourite thing to do in science Discovering new things and solving problems.
+Favourite thing to do in my job: Discovering new things and solving problems.
 There really is no feeling quite like solving a problem with your experiment, or the excitement when you come to a sudden realisation of a new way you could tackle a problem.
 It more than makes up for the weeks (and sometimes months!) of frustration.

 I’m finding out what makes your cornea transparent, and why diseases sometimes makes it go cloudy.